joshuaguinness/Encoder/README.md

 # Encoder

-A simple encoder python program that takes in a word, and a legend, and then encodes the message given the legend.
+A simple encoder python program that takes in a message, and a legend, and then encodes the message given the legend.